-In this course students will evaluate the projects to be used in their portfolios and create their own personal, professional portfolios to be used in starting their marketing design careers.
-Students will study the various portfolio designs found within the industry and then prepare business cards, cover letters, resumes, thank you cards and leave behinds for their job interviews.
-Use of electronic and physical portfolios and their importance for their interviews will be discussed.
+In this course, students will evaluate completed work and create their own professional portfolios to prepare for the hiring process.
+Students will study portfolio designs found within the industry and then prepare business cards, cover letters, resumes, and thank you cards for interviews.
+Discuss the use and importance of portfolios.
 Professional industry guest speakers will provide insight into the current job market and industry trends.
-Advisory level participation in The Northway Group will be an integral part of the class.

-- \ Demonstrate in-depth knowledge of the marketing industry's job categories and various company organizational structures. - \ Demonstrate how to search and find appropriate entry level jobs in the marketing field. - \ Critically select creative work to successfully meet employers entry level job requirements. - \ Develop interview skills using advertising portfolio, resume, internet, networking and phone communications. - \ Critique guest speakers from industry to provide insights into job market trends. - \ Development of individual USP (Unique Selling Proposition) branding. - \ Create professional electronic and physical portfolio content appropriate for the students' chosen career path. - \ Successfully present a completed portfolio to industry managers. - \ Participate in "The Northway Group" in an advisory role.
+- Demonstrate how to search and find appropriate entry-level jobs in the marketing field. - Select creative work to successfully meet employers' job requirements. - Demonstrate interview skills and use of a portfolio and resume. - Analyze job market trends identified by guest speakers from industry. - Develop individual USP (Unique Selling Proposition) branding. - Create professional portfolio content appropriate for a chosen career path. - Prepare and present a completed portfolio.